reginawang99/network-tarines_backend/README.md

 # network-tarines_backend

-Please use node version 13 (possibly use nvm --node version manager-- if your other projects require other versions) npm start
+Please use node version 13 (possibly use nvm --node version manager-- if your other projects require other versions) npm start <br/>

-Also start https://github.com/uclaacm/network-tarines for full client server interaction!
+Also, start the client,https://github.com/uclaacm/network-tarines, for full client server interaction!